5 promotional pricing strategies for increasing sales

 Tiered discounting

-Unlike the straightforward discounting and BOGO strategies, the “buy more, save more” approach of tiered discounting aims to raise your AOV.
+Unlike discounting and BOGO strategies, the “buy more, save more” approach of tiered discounting aims to raise your AOV.

 The greater the cart value, the greater the savings.
 Here’s where merchants can make a case for both cross-selling and upselling.

-The premise is that shoppers lose out when their spending level is short of meeting a threshold.
-If you only need to spend another $5 to receive $20 worth of free product, why not keep shopping?
+The premise is that shoppers lose out if their spending level falls below a threshold.
+If you only need to spend another $5 to receive $20 worth of free products, why not keep shopping?
 So the thinking goes.

-You’ll need to do some math if you want tiers to work in your favor.
+Tiers that work in your favor require some math.
 Start with a minimum purchase discount strategy.
 Calculate your AOV over the last few months.
 Add 10% to 20% to determine your first threshold, then add subsequent tiers.

 Ecommerce guru Nik Sharma demonstrates how this could play out: